XCalibur5678/URL-Checker/README.md

 - Python 3.8+
 - Streamlit
-- Other dependencies as listed in `requirements.txt`.
+- Pytorch
+- Scikit-learn
+- Pandas

 You can install the required Python packages with: